We have the following positions open:

 This position and the Summer of Reading programme are supported in part by a grant from Arts Council England.

 Help us build the future of reading and better support the creative industries!

 Two years ago, our multi-national team created the Jellybooks Cloud Reader.
-Since then we have worked with publishers and bookshops across Europe to bring simple one-click file-free reading to readers across the world.
+Since then we have worked with publishers and bookshops to bring simple, one-click, file-free reading to readers across the world.
 At the same time, we bring sophisticated analytics to publishers, book sellers, and readers alike using intuitive graphical presentations of data.

 Required skills and capabilities

 - Clear understanding of reactive design.

 - Understanding of APIs and designing with sufficient generality to facilitate integration into parts of a pipeline that perhaps perhaps haven’t even been conceived yet.

 - Clear understanding of relationships between privacy and data visualisation.

 - Knowledge of source code management, familiarity with git & Github.